SITEMAP UPDATES ABOUT

 Click the Button to Play >

-To achieve this I add a ‘$’ in front of the parts of the address I don't want to change.
-In this case I don't want the '2' in the address of cell 'B2' to change, so I add the dollar in front of it 'B$2"
+In this case I don't want the '2' in the address of cell 'B2' to change, so I change the formula to:

-This stops the address updating.
 You can add the ‘$’ to the row or column or both.
 I would normally have added it to both:

 Then I could have copied the formula anywhere without worrying about either the letter or number.